mvolkmann/blog/src/rust.md

 The `impl` keyword adds
 associated functions (like class or static methods in other languages) and methods (like instance methods in other languages) to a struct.
+Associated functions are typically used to construct instances or a struct.
+By convention, many structs have an associated function named `new` for just this purpose.

 The first parameter of methods must be named "self", like the convention in Python.
 Any `fn` definition with no parameters or